When Breathing Feels Impossible and No One Has Answers

 Vocal cord dysfunction (VCD), also called Inducible Laryngeal Obstruction (ILO) or Exercise-Induced Laryngeal Obstruction (EILO), is a condition where the vocal cords close unexpectedly, instead of opening, during breathing.
 The result can feel terrifying: tightness in the throat, noisy breathing, a sense of choking, or the inability to catch your breath.

 Because VCD and EILO mimic asthma so closely, they're frequently misdiagnosed or missed altogether.
-People cycle through pulmonologists, allergists, and emergency rooms without ever getting a clear answer.
+Some people may cycle through pulmonologists, allergists, and emergency rooms without ever getting a clear answer.
 If that sounds familiar, you're in the right place.

 What Is Vocal Cord Dysfunction (VCD/EILO)?